enhsin/p2-trafficSigns/dropout/README.md

 | 4.
 RELU                               |                                               |
 | 5.
 Fully connected            | outputs 43 |

+The accuracy on the validation and test set with dropout layer is listed below.
 The batch size is 128 and the learning rate is 0.001.
-The model keeps training until the absolute difference of the validation accuracy of the current and the previous epoch is smaller than 0.0005, which takes about 20 epochs.
+The model is trained for 30 epochs.

 dropout   | validation accuracy    | valid acc/train acc   | test accuracy
 ------|-------| -------|-------